jupys/up_banking_homeassistant/README.md

 I've made this as clean as possible for now.
 Custom Integration is in the pipeline, but someone feel free to beat me to it.

+Thanks to phnx on the Home Assistant [Discord](https://discord.gg/c5DvZ4e) for the help with the `% set parsed` assistance!

 # Pre-requisites:

 - A token retrieved from https://developer.up.com.au/#welcome